Namespaces and permissions¶

 Depending on your organization’s size, you can generate and allocate the tokens, or delegate the creation of those tokens to a trusted authority.
 You have finer control over accesses if you generate and allocate the tokens yourself, but this can be time-consuming.

-access to the a
+department should have access to the triangle

-and a1
+and triangle1

-namespaces, and members of B should only have access to the b
+department should only have access to the square

 namespace.